ippontech/blog-usa/posts/hybrid-cloud-cloud-responsibly.md

 - Back-end/Microservice framework/language - Spring Boot/Java
 - User Account Management - Keycloak
 - Cloud Deployment - Nomad, Ansible, Docker
-- Queuing/Streaming - Kafka

 A key aspect of the above software selection was the preference for open source software over commercial software.
 For example, this guided the choice of Keycloak over Okta for authentication and authorization services.
 HashiCorp software (Nomad, Consul) was selected to obtain the abstraction layer to insulate the solution from the specifics of individual cloud providers and on-prem.
-JHipster was selected because of our company’s expertise in using it to quickly produce enterprise grade applications.
+JHipster was selected because of its ease of use in quickly generating enterprise grade applications.
 The remaining software selections were guided by popularity in the industry and proven reliability.

-While our selections represent Ippon’s preferences for building this solution, our understanding of the roles of each component allow us to interchange them as necessary to fit into specific environments dictated by the needs and desires of our clients.
+ <span style="background-color:#f0f0f0"> While our selections represent Ippon’s preferences for building this solution, our understanding of the roles of each component allow us to interchange them as necessary to fit into specific environments dictated by the needs and desires of our clients.</span>

 ---
 There are many nuances to what makes sense in the cloud, and what doesn’t, as well as which cloud to use.
 No one wants to admit it, but it’s true.
 In a lot of circumstances running things on your own hardware is cheaper and has better performance.
 With Ippon’s wisdom, we can guide you to the cloud where it makes sense and how it makes sense.